 - Some like the thrill of stealing and getting away with it.
 It is an inner urge.

 In general, there is the desire or need to get money, clothes or goods, but the normal means do not seem to be there or it may be easier to steal than to work for the money.

-Benefits from stealing
+So-called benefits from stealing

-The benefits or advantages of stealing are that it is a way to get something you want quickly and without much work.
+The so-called benefits or advantages of stealing are that it is a way to get something you want quickly and without much work.
 A person with little education or skills can suddenly seem wealthy to his friends.